MMP for Enriques pairs and singular Enriques varieties: Enriques varieties

 where $B_Y^+ = \psi_* B_Y$.
-If $Y$ is a primitive Enriques variety, then both $W$ and $Y^+$ are also primitive Enriques varieties. \end{lem}
+If $Y$ is a primitive Enriques variety, then both $W$ and $Y^+$ are also primitive Enriques varieties, and $Y^+$ is $\Q$-factorial as well. \end{lem}

-\begin{proof} By assumption there exist a primitive symplectic variety $X$ and a finite subgroup $G$ of $\Aut(X)$ acting non-symplectically and freely in codimension one on $X$ such that $Y \simeq X / G$; in particular, the quotient map $\gamma \colon X \to Y$ is a quasi-\'etale Galois cover of $Y$.
+\begin{proof} By assumption there exist a primitive symplectic variety $X$ and a finite subgroup $G$ of $\Aut(X)$ acting non-symplectically and freely in codimension one on $X$ such that $Y \simeq X / G$ and $X$ is $G\Q$-factorial; in particular, the quotient map $\gamma \colon X \to Y$ is a Galois quasi-\'etale cover of $Y$.
 By \autoref{lem:lifting_MMP_step} there exists a commutative diagram:

 where \begin{itemize} \item $\varphi \colon (X,B) \dashrightarrow (X^+, B^+)$ is a step of a $G$-equivariant $(K_X+B)$-MMP,